oxcompsoc/learntocode/session3/Notes.md

 print(shopping_list[4]) # ERROR: list index out of range
 ```

-If you run this code, you would get something called an index error.
+We get an index error.
 This is because there is no item at index 4.
-Note now, that the list has 4 items, but the highest index is 3.
+Make note of how the list has 4 items, but the highest index is 3.
 In general, a list with `n` items will have a highest index of `n-1`.

 We can get the *length* of the list (i.e. the number of items in it), by calling the `len` function: